Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Implications of local sign stability on the spectra of random graphs

-Hence, for the parameters chosen in Fig.~\ref{fig:leading_eig_interaction_with_diagonal} the real part of the leading eigenvalue of a large antagonistic Erd\H{o}s-R\'{e}nyi graph is determined by the largest possible diagonal element $-d_{\rm min}$.
+This result is reminiscent of a related result for antagonistic tree graphs with fluctuating diagonal entries, which states that the leading eigenvalue of a interaction matrix associated with an antagonistic, tree graph is smaller or equal than $-D_{\rm min}$, see~\ref{sec:C3}.
+Fig.~\ref{fig:leading_eig_interaction_with_diagonal} shows that the same principle applies for antagonistic, Erd\H{o}s-R\'{e}nyi graphs, and moreover, for the specific parameters chosen it holds that the leading eigenvalue of a large antagonistic Erd\H{o}s-R\'{e}nyi graph is approximately equal to the largest possible diagonal element $-d_{\rm min}$.

 Note that $-d_{\rm min}$ does not always determine the leading eigenvalue of antagonistic Erd\H{o}s-R\'{e}nyi graphs.
 For example, let us consider the limiting case of a trivial diagonal with no disorder, i.e., $p_D(d) = \delta(d-1)$, as discussed in the previous Sec.~\ref{subsec:lss_shifted}.
-The results of Fig.\ref{fig:leading_eig_interaction} show that $\langle \Re(\lambda_1)\rangle$ is larger than $-d_{\rm min} = -1$, and hence its value is not directly related to $d_{\rm min}$.
+The results of Fig.\ref{fig:leading_eig_interaction} show that $\langle \Re[\lambda_1]\rangle$ is larger than $-d_{\rm min} = -1$, and hence its value is not directly related to $d_{\rm min}$.
 Thus, depending on the model parameters, the asymptotic behaviour of the leading eigenvalue of antagonistic Erd\H{o}s-R\'{e}nyi graphs is either set to $-d_{\rm min}$ or it is determined by a complex interplay of various parameters.

 In Sec.~\ref{sec:reentrances}, we will study the transition between these two regimes in more detail.
 Nevertheless, we emphasize that in both cases the real part of the leading eigenvalue converges to a finite value, marking a qualitative difference with respect to mixture Erd\H{o}s-R\'{e}nyi graphs and antagonistic Husimi trees.

+At variance with shifted interaction matrices, we do not have theoretical results valid at infinite $N$ to confirm that the numerical results for the antagonistic case converge to a finite value.
+However, note that the real part of the leading eigenvalue for the largest $N$s observed converges to the upper boundary $-d_{\rm min}$ of the distribution of the elements on the diagonal (see in Fig.~\ref{fig:leading_eig_interaction_with_diagonal} the trend of the average $-D_{\rm min}$ for comparison), strongly suggesting that the right boundary of the spectrum on the real axis in the antagonistic case is simply determined by the disorder on the diagonal and therefore by definition does not diverge with $N$.